Indian Child Welfare Act (ICWA) Questions and Answers

 Authority is split on the burden of persuasion required to show good cause.
 The Minnesota Supreme Court requires clear and convincing evidence, while the Alaska Supreme Court deems a preponderance of the evidence sufficient.
 See In re S.E.G.
 (S.E.G.
 II), 521 N.W.2d 357 (Minn.
 1994); In re N.P.S., 868 P.2d 934 (Alaska 1994).
 See also FAQ 16.4, Placement.

 18.15 – What are the rights of the child to tribal benefits after and during adoption?

-Generally, to participate in or be entitled to tribal benefits, a person must be recognized as a member of the tribe, usually through formal enrollment in the tribe.
+Generally, tribal benefits require a person to be recognized as a member of the tribe, usually through formal enrollment.
 Membership is an internal matter within the tribes exclusive authority.
 Santa Clara Pueblo v.
 Martinez, 436 U.S. 49 (1978).
-An Indian child who has been adopted may become enrolled in a tribe depending on the tribes membership and enrollment criteria.
+An adopted Indian child may become enrolled in a tribe depending on the tribes membership and enrollment criteria.
 The membership process may be a complicated process where the birth parents have requested that their identities be kept confidential, the original birth certificates have been modified and the court records are sealed.
 In an open adoption or customary adoption under tribal law, the childs tribal affiliation may be more readily established.

 The ICWA specifically authorizes an adopted Indian child to obtain information about his or her tribal affiliation upon attaining the age of eighteen.
 Section 1917 permits the individual to receive information about his or her tribal affiliation and other information as may be necessary to protect any rights flowing from the individuals tribal relationship.
 See FAQ 15, Access to Adoption Records.